kragleh/next-ytdl/README.md

   Next YouTube Downloader
 </h1>

 The YouTube Downloader built with Next.js and yt-dlp for personal use.
 Aiming for a clean and straightforward user experience without compromising performance.
+Supported websites can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 ## TODO
 - [x] Credential authentication